quicwg/load-balancers/draft-duke-quic-load-balancers.md

 ## QUIC-LB Message Exchange

-   QUIC-LB load balancers send the encoding parameters to servers as they discover the servers, using a single packet to each that resembles QUIC.
-They periodically retransmit this packet to each server until that server responds with a QUIC-LB ack.
+   QUIC-LB load balancers send the encoding parameters to servers using a QUIC-LB packet.
+They periodically retransmit this packet to each server until that server responds with an acknowledgement.
 Specifics of this retransmission are implementation-dependent.

-   These message formats are specific to QUICv2 and experimental versions leading up to QUICv2.
+   These packet formats are specific to QUICv2 and experimental versions leading up to QUICv2.
 They may require revision for future versions of QUIC.

-### Packet Header Format
+## QUIC-LB Packet {#quic-lb-packet}

+   A QUIC-LB packet uses a long header with a type value of 0xFB.
+It carries configuration information from the load balancer and acknowledgements from the servers.
+They are sent when a load balancer boots up, detects a new server in the pool or needs to update the server configuration.

 ~~~~~
  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1